webarch-coop/ansible-role-mariadb/README.md

 An optional list of dictionaries which each require a `path` and a `state`, the `path` is the MariaDB configuration file path and the `state` specifies the state of the file, `absent` for removal, `edited` for an existing file to be edited using the [community.general.ini_file module](https://docs.ansible.com/ansible/latest/collections/community/general/ini_file_module.html), `present` for the file to be edited if it exists and `templated` if it doesn't, `templated` uses the [ansible.builtin.template module](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/template_module.html) to create or clobber the file.

-Optional variables are `conf` for a YAML dictionary representing the file configuration in the same format as provided by the [the JC ini parser](https://kellyjonbrazil.github.io/jc/docs/parsers/ini), `group` for the file group, `mode` for the octal mode of the file, `woner` for the owner of the file and `name` for a description of the file, for example:
+Optional variables are `conf` for a YAML dictionary representing the file configuration in the same format as provided by the [the JC ini parser](https://kellyjonbrazil.github.io/jc/docs/parsers/ini), `group` for the file group, `mode` for the octal mode of the file, `owner` for the owner of the file and `name` for a description of the file, for example:

 ```yaml
 mariadb_config: